-B61 The CFO is responsible for the preparation, review and monitoring of the capital programme.
+- B63 The CFO is responsible for the preparation, review and monitoring of the capital programme.
 The CFO must ensure that all capital proposals are supported by option appraisals; robust costed business cases including whole life costing in accordance with proper governance arrangements as set out in the financial procedures.
-The size and substance of a capital scheme will determine the degree to which the Council's mandatory project management approach will be applied.

-B62 Changes to the approved programme must be reported to the Cabinet for approval in accordance with the scheme of delegation.

-B63 Directors are responsible for supplying accurate capital forecasts in the manner and to the timetable determined by the CFO, which identify and explain variances and clearly identify slippage."
+The size and substance of a capital scheme will determine the degree to which the Council's mandatory project management approach will be applied. - B64 Changes to the approved programme must be reported to Cabinet for approval in accordance with the Scheme of Delegation (Section F). - B65 Directors are responsible for supplying accurate capital forecasts in the manner and to the timetable determined by the CFO, which identify and explain variances and clearly identify slippage.